ddella/ProxySQL/README.md

 ## Testing

-ProxySQL is now ready to serve traffic on port `6033`.
+ProxySQL is now ready to serve SQL traffic on port `TCP/6033`.
+MySQL database server connections usually uses port `TCP/3306`.
+With ProxySQL, the MySQL database server connection is on port `TCP/6033`.
+Since I'm using ProxySQL in a container, I'm exposing port `TCP/6033` to the host on port `TCP/16033`.

 Let's use two methods to test our proxy.

 1. A python script on the Docker host that will send requests to `TCP/16033`.
 This port is mapped to `TCP/6033` in the ProxySQL container.
-2. A new container, in the same Docker network as the ProxySQL, with the `mysql`client command line interface.
+2. A new container, in the same Docker network as the ProxySQL, with the `mysql` client command line interface.
 This client will use `TCP/6033`.

 ### Python

 The following script is not meant to be optimal but rather to initiate as many connections as possible on ProxySQL for it to load balance the requests.
+This script in ran outside Docker so the port to access ProxySQL is `TCP/16033`.

 ```python
 import mysql.connector